5 Inquiry

 It isn’t just my idiosyncratic version of IRT that escapes this criticism.
 Jeremy Fantl and Matthew McGrath defend a version of IRT that uses the following principle.

 When you know a proposition p, no weaknesses in your epistemic position with respect to p—no weaknesses, that is, in your standing on any truth-relevant dimension with respect to p—stand in the way of p justifying you in having further beliefs.
-(Fantl and McGrath 2009, 64)
+(Fantl & McGrath, 2009: 64)

-I’m going to come back in section 9.9 to why I don’t quite think that’s right.
+I’m going to come back in Section 9.9 to why I don’t quite think that’s right.
 But my disagreement turns on a fairly small technical point; I’m following Fantl and McGrath’s lead much more than I’m diverging from them.
-And these examples of properly restricted inquiry show how they too can accept rational inquiry into what one already knows.
+These examples of properly restricted inquiry show how they too can accept rational inquiry into what one already knows.

 Consider a person who is sensitivity chasing; they know p but want to have a more sensitive belief that p.
 So they conduct an inquiry into p, and reason to themselves p, therefore p.
 This closes the inquiry.
 Something has gone wrong.
 It isn’t bad reasoning; can’t go wrong with identity.
 And it isn’t that they use something they know as a premise; anything one knows can be used as a premise.
 It’s that they had an aim that could only be met by a restricted inquiry, and they violated those restrictions.
 That’s the incoherence here.